Potato pancakes or “latkes” happen to be one of my favorite comfort foods.

 - Melt the butter in a small pan.

-- Grate the potatoes in to a small bowl.
+- Grate the potatoes into a small bowl.

 - Stir in the cooled melted butter and whisk until fully incorporated.